openwdl/wdl/SPEC.md

 ##### Enumeration Types (Enums)

-An enumeration (or "enum") is a closed set of enumerated values (known as "variants") that are considered semantically valid in a specific context.
+An enumeration (or "enum") is a closed set of enumerated values (known as "choices") that are considered semantically valid in a specific context.
 An enum is defined at the top-level of the WDL document and can be used as a declaration type anywhere in the document.

 An enum is defined using the `enum` keyword, followed by a globally unique name, followed by a comma-delimited list of identifiers—optionally tagged with values—in braces.
-When referring to a variant within an enum, for example, when assigning to an enum declaration, the `<name>.<variant>` syntax should be used.
+When referring to a choice within an enum, for example, when assigning to an enum declaration, the `<name>.<choice>` syntax should be used.

 ```wdl
 enum FileKind {